 First let’s make a batch of no-bake cookies.
 These simple cookies are sooooo easy to make and taste great!
 When all you want to do is decorate a cookie, this is the cookie for you.
 No mixing or waiting or baking… just making and decorating!

-These are super easy – you just need water crackers, graham cracker or Ritz crackers and some almond bark.
+These holiday cookies are super easy to make.
+You just need water crackers, graham cracker or Ritz crackers and some almond bark.
 Melt the almond bark per the package instructions and coat the crackers.
 Let cool/dry thoroughly.

 Cookie Decorating Icing – aka Royal icing